craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Avernus.md

 The Ruined Titan was once a massive war-machine used in the [[Blood Wars of Fiends]].
 Now, being buried in a wall of stone and flesh, it's host machine-spirit has become furious in it's lack of use.
 It waits, viciously, gnawing at itself for the taste of fresh blood and meat.

 #### High Crags
 The High Crags are largely unoccupied, excepting the natural fauna of the mountainous region.
-They may offer some advantage in their height, but with few viable targets, that advantage goes unutilized.
+They may offer some advantage in their height, but with few viable targets for the Devils and no Demonic presence, that advantage goes unutilized.

 ### Flora
 ### Scenarios